 Unwinding a ROBS

 Unwinding a ROBS requires certain steps to be taken to avoid fees and penalties.
-Unwinding, or terminating a ROBS, can occur if the business fails, you want to sell or close the business, or otherwise want to discontinue the C-corp.
+Unwinding, or terminating a ROBS, can occur if the business fails, you want to sell or close the business, or you otherwise want to discontinue the C-corp.

 Part of terminating the retirement plan requires proper notice to be given to all plan participants.
 Additional paperwork may also need to be filed depending on where you are located and the specific details of your business.
 You can learn more in our guide on how to terminate a ROBS 401(k) plan.

-IRS form 5500 must be filed as it formally notifies the IRS that your corporation’s retirement plan has been terminated.
+IRS Form 5500 must be filed as it formally notifies the IRS that your corporation’s retirement plan has been terminated.
 Skipping this step can result in the IRS assessing fines and penalties.

 ROBS Rollover Compliance Requirements

-- Maintain an ERISA fidelity bond: This offers protection to plan participants against loss or theft of funds as the result of illegal activity.
+- Maintain an ERISA fidelity bond: This offers insurance protection to plan participants against loss or theft of funds as the result of illegal activity.
 You must maintain adequate coverage, which is currently the lesser of $500,000 or 10% of the plan’s value.

 - Review state-specific requirements: Additional filing requirements may apply depending on the state you are located in.
 Your ROBS provider may be able to provide guidance for this step.

-- Keep your C-corp in good standing: C-corps have ongoing requirements that must be met if you want the business to stay in good standing with the IRS, the secretary of state, and other state and federal regulations.
+- Keep your C-corp in good standing: C-corps have ongoing requirements that must be met if you want the business to stay in good standing with the IRS, the Secretary of State, and other state and federal regulations.
 Some of these requirements can include properly recording meeting minutes, holding a sufficient number of shareholder meetings, filing annual reports, and maintaining accurate financial records.

 - Maintain status as an active operating company: To be considered an active operating company, you must be primarily engaged in the business of selling a product or service.